 Continue learning about your major and chosen field, academically and experientially, while keeping your parallel plan intact.

-Once you meet all eligibility requirements (typically in your fourth term) apply through our electronic application logging in with your NetID.
+Once you meet all eligibility requirements (typically in your fourth term) apply through our electronic application by logging in with your NetID.
 The application is available the first two weeks of every Fall and Spring term.
+Late applications are not considered.

 Decisions are communicated before registration and the campus change deadline.
 All admitted students are required to attend a New Admit Advising session to help plan for the following term and beyond.